lelylan/lelylan/README.md

 ### Why Lelylan

 Research in the Internet of Things is global and growing fast, but lacks standard tools.
 Many companies are building their own solution.
-By sharing what we have learned during the last years, we hope to create a shared iot platform for connected products.
+By sharing what we have learned during the years, we want to create a shared code base for the Internet of Things.

 ### Usage Examples